 X-Factor: During the summer, the Boardwalk hosts free, live bands and outdoor movies on the beach.
 Check the schedule for this year’s lineup.

 Nearby Treat: Beach Street, the main drag that fronts Main Beach, is chock-a-block with shops and eateries.
-Beach Street Pizza & Bar fires up golden, thin-crust pies, while the Picnic Basket offers wholesome grub and coveted scoops from The Penny Ice Creamery.
+The Picnic Basket offers wholesome grub and coveted scoops from The Penny Ice Creamery.
+Just a skip from Beach Street find crispy tacos, super burritos, and of course, the kid-favorite, quesadillas, at Las Palmas Taco Bar.

 HARBOR BEACH & TWIN LAKES STATE BEACH